Motteo1/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 7. inserts a new node at a given position
 8. deletes the node at index

+> Files 100-103 contain single lines of the answer to the questions asked

 ### Environment
 * Language: C
 * OS: Ubuntu 20.04